rarutyun/iso_cpp_papers/numeric_ranges_algorithms/numeric_ranges_algorithms.md

 assert(result_no_proj == 396);
 ```

-C++17 binary `transform_reduce` does not take a projection.
+C++17 binary `transform_reduce` does not take projections.
 Instead, it takes a binary transform function, that combines
-elements from the two input ranges into a single element.
-The algorithm then reduces these elements using the binary reduce
+elements from the two input ranges into a single value.
+The algorithm then reduces these values using the binary reduce
 function and the initial value.
 It's perhaps misleading that this binary function is called a "transform"; it's really a
-kind of reduction on corresponding elements of the two input ranges.
+kind of "inner" reduction on corresponding elements of the two input ranges.

 One can imagine a ranges analog of C++17 binary `transform_reduce` that takes two projection functions, as in the example
 below.
 It's not too hard for a casual reader to tell that the last two arguments of `reduce` apply to each of the input
-sequences in turn, but that's still more consecutive function arguments than any other algorithm in the C++ Standard
+sequences in turn, but that's still more consecutive function arguments than for any other algorithm in the C++ Standard
 Library.
-Without projections, users would need to resort to `transform_view`, but this more verbose syntax makes it more
+Without projections, users need to resort to `transform_view`, but this more verbose syntax makes it more
 clear which functions do what.

 ```c++